-In 2022 a section of the MP main that traverses farmland was relocated to the road corridor.
+In 2022 a section of the MP main that traverses farmland was relocated to the road corridor and new improved signage was installed at that time to reduce the risk of third-party damage.

 Figure 27: Waitotara System

 The single arterial main terminates at the meat processing plant and a single smaller diameter pipe provides the service connection.